eliranwong/ChromeOSLinux/README.md

 Note: Tried "apk add libc6-compat" but it doesn't work.

-To setup firefox addon "video-downloadhelper" on Alphine webtop:
+To setup firefox addon "video-downloadhelper" on Alpine webtop:

 1) Install addon at: https://addons.mozilla.org/en-GB/firefox/addon/video-downloadhelper/

 2) "Video Downloader Companion App" is prompted to download, the first time when a video, e.g. a vimeo video, is downloaded.
 Select "Linux - 64 bits - targz other linux distributions"

-3) To setup the companion app, open webtop Alphine terminal (not chromeOS Linux terminal) at download folder and run:
+3) To setup the companion app, open webtop Alpine terminal (not chromeOS Linux terminal) at download folder and run:

 > sudo tar xf net.downloadhelper.coapp-1.6.3-1_amd64.tar.gz -C /usr/local